-On- and off-campus opportunities exist for the benefit of professionals already in the work force.
+On and off campus opportunities exist for the benefit of professionals already in the work force.
 Correspondence study, workshops, conferences and seminars for students, teachers, administrators and musicians are offered.
 The Accelerated Degree Completion Program for Adults offers a Bachelor of Arts degree in organizational management.
-Concordia's 60+ Program invites the over-60 crowd to join us in our classrooms for their personal enjoyment and ours.
+Concordia-Chicago's 60+ Program invites adults over 60 years old to join us in our classrooms for their personal enjoyment and ours.
 A vibrant graduate program established in 1957 continues to expand and grow.
 Professionals in music and social services are able to pursue advanced degrees at the master's level, while those in the education field are able to pursue both master's and doctoral degrees.